aws-samples/cfn101-workshop/content/intermediate/operations/stacksets/index.md

 **Part 2**

-In this part of the lab, you will deploy a new CloudFormation template, `example_securitygroup.yaml`, that describes a security group, that you will associate to the VPC you created earlier in a given region.
-You will also output the **Security Group ID** so that you can consume it later in the *Challenge* portion of this workshop lab.
+In this part of the lab, you will use a new CloudFormation template, `example_securitygroup.yaml`, describing a security group that you will associate to the VPC you created earlier in a given region.
+You will also export the output for the **Security Group ID**, so that you can consume it later in the *Challenge* portion of this workshop lab.
 The architecture diagram highlighting the security group resource you will describe with the `example_securitygroup.yaml` template is shown next:

 ![StackSetsSecuritygroup](/static/intermediate/operations/stacksets/stacksetsecuritygroup.png)

 Let’s get started:

-1. Change directory to the `code/workspace/stacksets` directory.
+1. Make sure you are in the following directory: `code/workspace/stacksets`.
 2. Open the `example_securitygroup.yaml` template in your favorite text editor.
 3. Familiarize with the configuration for the example security group in the template.
 In the example, your intents are to:
-    1. create a security group: you will choose to deploy your security group in the same VPC you created earlier and in multiple regions using a single Create operation using CloudFormation StackSets.
+    1. create a security group: you will choose to deploy your security group in the same VPC you created earlier and in multiple regions using a single create operation using CloudFormation StackSets.
 You will reference the VPC ID using the `Fn::ImportValue` [intrinsic function](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html).
-    2. export the `SecurityGroupId` as an output.
-When you export the resource names as output values, these resources are available in each of the regions where you have deployed your stack set.
-This is because output values are region-specific.
+    2. export the `SecurityGroupId` output.
+Exports are region-specific.

 In this next step, you will use the AWS CloudFormation console to create a stack set from the `example_securitygroup.yaml` template: